-- A. request by telephone call or by either certified mail or statutory overnight delivery with return receipt requested or first-class mail that - B. at least one parent or guardian schedule and attend a conference with the Principal or his or her designee - C. to devise a disciplinary and behavioral correction plan.
-Failure of the parent or guardian to attend shall not preclude the student from being readmitted to the school.
-At the discretion of the Principal, a teacher, counselor, or other person may attend the conference.
+- A. Request by telephone call or by either certified mail or statutory overnight delivery with return receipt requested or first-class mail that - B. At least one parent or guardian schedule and attend a conference with the Principal or his or her designee - C. To devise a disciplinary and behavioral correction plan.